Best Travel Cards for Australians Heading Overseas in 2025

 Which travel card is best for Europe?

-The best travel card for Europe is Wise.
-Not only do you get a great rate when spending in Euros, You get a set of bank account details with which you can recieve EUR transfers, as if you were a local.
+The best travel card for Europe needs to suit your needs.
+A good option is Wise, not only do you get the mid-market exchange rates when spending in euros, you get a set of account details with which you can receive EUR transfers, as if you were a local.

-The best travel card from an Australian high-street bank is either the Citibank Plus Everyday Account or the CommBank travel money card.
-While Citibank's card offers more as a travel card (fee-free ATM withdrawals and excellent exchange rates), CommBank has far more in-person branches in Australia if you're someone who prefers doing your banking in person.
+If you want a travel card from an Australian bank you may like the CommBank travel money card.
+CommBank has lots of ATMs and branches in Australia if you're someone who prefers doing your banking in person, and likes to spend in cash.

 Is Wise better than the Commbank travel card?